rvprasad/DyCo4J/README.md

 ### Setup
 1. Download the source code from [here](http://ant.apache.org/srcdownload.cgi).
 2. Unpack the source bundle.
-We will refer to _apache-ant-1.9.7_ folder as the _\<root>_ folder.
+We will refer to _apache-ant-1.10.14_ folder as the _\<root>_ folder.
 3. Open the terminal and change the folder to _\<root>_ folder.
-4. Build an bootstrapping version of ant by executing `bootstrap.sh` to
+4. Build an bootstrapping version of ant by executing `./bootstrap.sh` to
-5. Run the tests by executing `bootstrap/bin/ant test`.
+5. Run the tests by executing `./bootstrap/bin/ant test`.
 6. Make note of the number of tests that were executed, passed, failed, and skipped along with the time take to run the tests.
 This information is available in `build/testcases/reports/index.html`.
 Here's a [snapshot](https://github.com/rvprasad/DyCo4J/blob/master/misc/images/ant-vanilla-summary.png) of the report.

+**Note**
-**Note**: Following tests were executed on a Macbook Pro with Intel 2.6 GHz Intel Core i7 processor, 16GB RAM, and 1TB PCIe Flash drive.
+1. Following tests were executed on a Linux box with 3.8GHz Intel Core i7 processor, 64GB RAM, and 2TB flash drive.
+2. `misc/scripts/test-on-apache-ant.sh` automates the below tracings when executed in the _root_ folder.

 ### Tracing the Tests
 1. Open the terminal and change the folder to _\<root>_ folder.
-2. Create a clean copy of ant and its tests by executing `bootstrap/bin/ant clean build compile-tests`.
+2. Create a clean copy of ant and its tests by executing `./bootstrap/bin/ant clean build compile-tests`.
 3. Execute `cd build`.
 4. Make a copy of the compiled tests by executing `mv testcases orig-testcases`.
 5. Instrument the tests by executing `java -jar
    <path to dyco4j-entry-X.Y.Z-cli.jar> --in-folder orig-testcases --out-folder
-   testcases` with all the jars required by the tool in the same folder as _dyco4j-entry-1.0.0-cli.jar_.
+   testcases` with all the jars required by the tool in the same folder as _dyco4j-entry-1.1.0-cli.jar_.
 6. Execute `cd testcases`.
 7. Place the logging classes in the class path by unpacking logging library jar by executing `jar xvf <path to dyco4j-logging-X.Y.Z.jar>`.
-8. Get back to the _\<root>_ folder and execute `bootstrap/bin/ant test`.
+8. Get back to the _\<root>_ folder and execute `./bootstrap/bin/ant test`.
    This will create `trace.*gz` files in _\<root>_ and in _\<root>/src/etc/testcases/taskdefs/_ folders.
-Here's a [snapshot](https://github.com/rvprasad/DyCo4J/blob/master/misc/images/ant-entry-instrumented-summary.png) of the report in which 1,887 events in 81 files (336KB) were logged in under 3 minutes.

 ### Tracing the Implementation (Internals)
 1. Perform steps 1-7 from _Tracing the Tests_.
 If you performed step 8, then